Accessing the homogeneity scale with 21 cm intensity mapping surveys: Transition scale to homogeneity

 \paragraph*{(d) Homogeneous Regime ($R_{\rm H}\,<\,r$):} At scales larger than that of the transition to homogeneity, $R_{\rm H}$, the 21\,cm would effectively be homogeneously distributed.
 This is reflected in the behaviour of the $\mathcal{D}_2$ curve, which asymptotically approaches the theoretical value of 3.

-In summary, the key consequence of the effect of an instrumental beam on the 21\,cm signal clustering is its artificial homogenization (smoothing), directly affecting the transition scale.
+In summary, the primary impact of the instrumental beam on the 21\,cm signal clustering is an artificial homogenization (smoothing), directly affecting the transition scale.
 Even though the theoretical $R_{\rm H}$ is larger than the physical size of the beam, its value systematically decreases as the beam width increases.
-It is worth noticing that for sufficiently large beams, $\mathcal{D}_2$ at $R_{\rm min}$ can reach the value of $\sim 2.97$, or even exceed it.
-Such a condition implies that the artificial smoothing effect introduced by the instrumental beam would completely erase the transition to homogeneity, making it impossible to be measured from the 21\,cm IM data.
+For sufficiently large beams, the correlation dimension can reach $\mathcal{D}_2 \simeq 2.97$ already at $R_{\rm min}$, effectively erasing any detectable transition to homogeneity in 21\,cm IM data.
+We note that, variations in the adopted threshold definition, $\mathcal{D}_2(\sigma,R_{\rm H}) = 2.97$, can lead to appreciable changes in the inferred values of $R_{\rm H}$, as ilustrated in the next section.
+However, since this threshold is conventional, its precise value does not alter the qualitative conclusions of our analysis.

 These findings are discussed using the results obtained for the redshift $z = 0.8$ as an illustrative example.
 However, similar conclusions can be drawn from other redshift ranges, as we will discuss throughout the next section.